apache/nuttx/configs/beaglebone-black/README.txt

   These are the steps to get U-Boot booting from SD Card:

-    1. Stop Beaglebone Black boot process in U-Boot.
+    1. Configure and build the NuttX Beaglebone Black configuration.
+You should have a file alled nuttx.bin when the build completes.

-    2. Insert a FLASH stick into host pc and format FAT32 FS.
+    2. Insert a FLASH stick into the host PC and format it for FAT32 FS.

     3. Copy nuttx.bin into FLASH stick root.

-    4. Remove the FLASH stick from the host pc.
-Insert into the Beaglecone Black microSD slot.
-Load Nuttx into memory and run
+    4. Remove the FLASH stick from the host PC.
+Insert into the Beaglebone Black microSD slot.

+    5. Connect a RS-232 Converted or USB serial adapter onto the Beaglebone Black board and open a serial terminal on the host PC to communicate with the target.

+    6. Reset the Stop Beaglebone Black boot.
+You should see output from U-boot in the serial console.
+Stop the normal boot-up sequence after the U-Boot prompt before Linux is started.:

+         Hit any key to stop autoboot: 0
+         U-Boot#

+    7. Load Nuttx into memory from the U-Boot prompt and run

          U-Boot# load mmc 0 0x8a000000 nuttx.bin
          U-Boot# go 0x8a000000

+       If your are running the 'nsh' configuration you then should see:

+         NuttShell (NSH)
+         nsh>

 Configurations
 ==============